trevorcook/envth/README.md

   > Note: An environment's `shellHook` will not be run when it is imported.
   The hook can be retrieved with, e.g., `otherHook = envs.other.userShellHook`.

-- `addEnvs`: This attribute expects a list of environments that will be brought into scope whenever the current environment is in scope.
-No environment variables are created with `addEnvs`, however "`passthru`" variables `envs` and `envs-added` can be inspected from within the `nix repl`.
+- `env-addEnvs`: This attribute expects a list of environments that will be brought into scope whenever the current environment is in scope.
+No environment variables are created with `env-addEnvs`, however "`passthru`" variables `envs` and `envs-added` can be inspected from within the `nix repl`.
 See also the section on [other `envth` attributes](other-envth-attributes).